The Unpoppables

-The Unpoppables was a television show on cable television network TLC, featuring three balloon artists that aired for six episodes in early 2011.
+Unpoppables is a television show on TLC, featuring three balloon artists that aired for six episodes in early 2011.
 The show portrays their work for the company New Balloon Art, based in Los Angeles, California.
-Season one began on February 7, 2011 and there has yet to be an announcement regarding a second season.
+Season one premiered on February 7, 2011.

 Format

-The production company for "The Unpoppables" is Authentic Entertainment.
-Authentic Entertainment is the same company that produces Ace of Cakes.
-Like "Ace of Cakes", the show follows a group of highly skilled artisans in their respective fields as they are challenged to complete seemingly impossible tasks at the last moment.
+The production company for Unpoppables is Authentic Entertainment, producers of Ace of Cakes.
+Like Ace of Cakes, the show follows a group of highly skilled artisans in their respective fields as they are challenged to complete seemingly impossible tasks at the last moment.
 In the show, the cast is given three days to design and build their elaborate balloon creations.
 This is common in the balloon world as balloon sculptures can not be made more than 72 hours in advance of an event or they risk deflation, color fading and popping.